NotReal003/support/docs/privacy.md

 We currently use Cloudflare and Railway Hosting, so some non-personal data may be collected.
 Feel free to explore the resources provided by us.
 :::

-## Data Collection by GitHub

-When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
-For more information about GitHub's privacy practices, please refer to their [Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

 ## Policy Changes and Other Information

 ::: danger POLICY CHANGES